 Ever thought: what are these mathematical symbols?
 Time complexity makes absolutely no sense.
 Whiteboards and graphs scare me.
 Am I smart enough to get this stuff?

+I'm here to tell you are smart enough, but it's more about how you're introduced to the concepts and the approach you take.
 Many software companies now use standardized technical interviews.
 We're here to help non-traditional developers feel prepared for them.

 You're not traditional, and neither are we.

 AlgoDaily was created to help developers level up in their careers.
 We teach people how to break into the industry and build amazing programming careers.
 We're designed for those who have not taken a formal Data Structures or Algorithms class (or for those who feel like they didn't get it the first time).

 We teach by making things daily, guided, and visual.